-In this agreement and in any instrument created pursuant to or in accordance with this agreement, unless the context otherwise requires:
+In these Terms and Conditions and in any instrument created pursuant to or in accordance with them, unless the context otherwise requires:

-1.2.6 a reference to a recital, clause, schedule, annexure, appendix or exhibit is to a recital, clause, schedule, annexure, appendix or exhibit of or to this agreement;
+1.2.6 A reference to a recital, clause, schedule, annexure, appendix or exhibit is to a recital, clause, schedule, annexure, appendix or exhibit of or to these Terms and Conditions

-1.2.7 a recital, schedule, annexure, appendix or exhibit or description of the parties forms part of this agreement;
+1.2.7 A recital, schedule, annexure, appendix or exhibit or description of the parties forms part of these Terms and Conditions;

 1.2.9 where an expression is defined, another part of speech or grammatical form of that expression has a corresponding meaning;

-1.2.10 where an expression is defined anywhere in this agreement it has the same meaning throughout;
+1.2.10 Where an expression is defined anywhere in these Terms and Conditions it has the same meaning throughout;

-All headings throughout this agreement have been inserted for the purpose of ease of reference only and will not define, limit or affect the meaning or interpretation of this agreement or of any instrument created pursuant to or in accordance with this agreement.
+All headings throughout these Terms and Conditions have been inserted for the purpose of ease of reference only and will not define, limit or affect the meaning or interpretation of these Terms and Conditions or of any instrument created pursuant to or in accordance with them.

-2.1 This agreement and any Contract made between the parties shall be governed by and construed in accordance with the laws of the State of Queensland and the parties agree to submit to the jurisdiction of the Courts of that State in all matters arising out of this agreement and any Contract made between the parties.
+2.1 These Terms and Conditions and any Contract made between the parties shall be governed by and construed in accordance with the laws of the State of Queensland and the parties agree to submit to the jurisdiction of the Courts of that State in all matters arising out of these Terms and Conditions and any Contract made between the parties.

 3 FORMATION OF AGREEMENT